 William Lincoln died in 1862.
 Devastated by the loss of her second son, Mary became interested in spiritualism.
 Friends became concerned about her mental health when she began to claim that William's spirit came to visit her at night.

 During the American Civil War Mary came under the influence of Charles Sumner.
 She now became an ardent abolitionist and became more radical on this issue than her husband.
-Her seamstress and former slave, Elizabeth Keckley, also helped to change her views on slavery.
+Her seamstress and former slave, Elizabeth Keckley, also helped to change her views on slavery. her bedroom.

 Mary was with her husband at the Ford Theatre when he was murdered by John Wilkes Booth on 14th April, 1865.
 This event had a detrimental impact on her mental state and she suffered frequent bouts of deep depression.